 In general, the control group should represent a minimum of 10 percent of the total test and control reach.
-The test group will receive your ad, media in question; the control group will not receive the ad message.
+The test group will receive the ad; the control group will not receive the ad.
 There are multiple ways to build a control audience.
 Some examples are:

-- Flight a placebo ad or PSA ad (Public Service Announcement) that is irrelevant to your business ad to an exact replica or mirror audience of the exposed audience.
+- Present a placebo ad or basic brand “anchor” ad to an exact replica or mirror audience of the exposed audience

-- Hold out a subset of the target audience and suppress from the ad exposure.
+- Suppress a subset of the target audience from the ad exposure

 (Test Conversion Rate – Control Conversion Rate) / (Test Conversion Rate) = Incrementality

 Your test group saw 1.5% conversion whereas your control group saw a 0.5% conversion.
 The control data suggests that, without any media exposure, you would have seen a 0.5% conversion.
 Keep in mind that conversion could mean leads, sales, profit or whatever metric that is important to your business.